 - Outfitting lodges are located at Lake Douglas and Snowshoe Lake in the Lake Douglas, c1229 operating area.
+Harvest areas will be designed to mitigate impacts on lodges in operating area.

 - in Harpoon West, c1219 and 211 Road, c1220 operating areas, areas will be identified for sapwood and hardwood sawlog production